 About

-I also teach a postgraduate course on Usable Security & Privacy, where students engage with foundational research and design their own studies.
+I also teach a postgraduate course on Usable Security and Privacy, where students engage with foundational research, discuss current issues, and design their own usable-security studies.

 Featured Publications